 using it here and there. :)

-Updated by kernigh (George Koehler) over 3 years ago
+Updated by kernigh (George Koehler) almost 4 years ago

 We can call the private method with